james-priest/100-days-log/README.md

 ## Deployment

-Once the changes are completed it can be deployed to GitHub with a commit and push.
+Once all changes are completed and you are satisfied that everything looks fine, the site can be deployed to GitHub with a commit and push.

 1. Add all files to staging.